kiwi-bop/openpay/README.md

 Openpay dart package.

 Only token creation have been implemented here for now.
+Supported countries are Mexico and Colombia.

 ## Usage